Evertras/gopong/README.md

 A simple game of multiplayer browser Pong in Typescript with a Go server backing it.

+If you want to just try it out locally, [go to the compose directory](compose).
+All you'll need is Docker.

 The Go server is completely self-contained as a single binary for easy distribution; no separate content or libraries are required.
 The pages and javascript files being served to the browser are baked into the executable via `go generate ./lib/static` creating a `build.go` file in the [lib/static](lib/static)